Plastic Thin Film Technology

-Syntec Optics has developed thin film technology for plastic optical systems.
-Thin film technology is a process by which very thin layers (nanometers in thickness) are deposited on a substrate.
+Syntec Optics has developed thin film technology for plastic precision optical systems.
+It is a process by which very thin layers (nanometers in thickness) are deposited on a substrate.
 Electronic semiconductor devices and optical coatings are the main applications benefiting from thin film deposition.
 There are two main techniques used to deposit thin films, purely physical, such as evaporative methods, or purely chemical, such as gas- and liquid-phase chemical processes.
 (There are also a few techniques that use a combination of these methods).